Company: Motor Club of America

 The Business Opportunity

-I mean IF I was judging this opportunity on the marketing and ethical standards aspect alone, I’d call this a 100% scam.
+If I was judging this opportunity on the marketing and ethical standards aspect alone, I'd call this a 100% scam.
+No question about it.

 Given the nature of an mlm having 'independent distributors' the company can quite easily distance themselves from the actions of their reps.
 When you see so many of them acting in the same way and the absolute blatant offenders still being allowed to represent the company, it starts making me wonder what's going on behind the scenes.